angineering/AdaCafeApp/README.md

 It is a beginners intro to app development in React Native workshop.

+If you want to be able to follow along, there is a [tutorial on medium](https://medium.com/@angineering/ada-lovelace-day-workshop-part-1-react-native-app-setup-93451bdf9f3b).

 ## What we made

 A react native app for the Ada Cafe that lets users see the list of coffees it has to offer, their price and a beautiful illustrative image.